 Market research is an essential tool for getting to know your customers.
 This research is accomplished by either informal surveys of your current customer base or paying a marketing firm to do extensive research of potential customers.
-Information that is relevant when conducting research includes demographics, purchasing patterns, price sensitivity, etc. Another option in determining the target audience is to consider consumers in a few different categories such as the budget sensitive, convenience-minded and status focused.
+Information that is relevant when conducting research includes demographics, purchasing patterns, price sensitivity, etc. Another option in determining the target audience is to consider consumers in a few different categories such as budget-sensitive, convenience-minded, and status-focused.
 When you decide the category of your target audience, the price for your video content can be determined.

 Calculate the Product Cost

 Every business needs to cover its cost in order to make a profit.
 Working out your costs accurately is an essential part of working out your pricing.
 Before any pricing decisions can be made, a solid calculation must be established including all costs; direct, variable and fixed.